IncandelaLab/SharedUI/README.md

 Once all necessary information in the parts, tooling, and supplies section has been filled in, you can proceed to the production steps.
 The production step pages are broadly similar to the previous ones, but with one major difference:  the data will be automatically checked for errors, and if any are found, a message will appear in the status box.
 Once all errors have been resolved, you can save the step.

-Currently, the wirebonding and testing routine pages have not been implemented.

-###Shipping

-Like the production step pages, the shipping page will display errors unless all of the referenced parts exist.

-This step may undergo substantial revision in the future.